-Management of non-financial risks in 2018
+Management of non-financial risks

 Non-financial risk appetite statements are in place to manage the risk profile within the limits determined by the Executive Board and approved by the Supervisory Board.
 The Non-Financial Risk Committee (NFRC) monitors and discusses on a quarterly basis whether non-financial risks are adequately managed.
-Should the risk profile exceed the risk appetite, the NFRC will decide on actions to be taken.
-The financial and non-financial risk profiles are integrated on behalf of the a.s.r.
-Risk Committee.
-In the event of breaches, the a.s.r.
-Risk Committee is authorised to decide on corrective actions.
-The risk profile and internal control performance of each business is discussed on a quarterly basis with senior management in the business risk committees and the NFRC.
+Should the risk profile exceed the risk appetite, the NFRC will decide on the steps to be taken.
+The risk profile and internal control performance of each business is discussed with senior management in the business risk committees and the NFRC each quarter.